 Does Invisalign fix deep bites and overjets?

-The easy answer is yes!
-Overbite teeth can be fixed with removable aligner braces like Invisalign in most moderate cases.
-The price for Invisalign overbite correction is a little higher than metal braces, but treatment may be quicker and is a lot less obvious to other people.
+Yes!
+Overbite teeth can be fixed with Invisalign removable aligners in most moderate cases.
+The price for Invisalign overbite correction might be a little higher than metal braces.
+However, treatment could be quicker and is a lot less obvious to other people.

 Can you fix an overbite naturally?

 Unfortunately, you cannot fix this problem naturally; you'll need overbite surgery or braces.
+If you have a significant overbite and want to know how to fix it, you will need to consult a dentist.
 It is possible to prevent some cases, such as those caused by thumb sucking, pencil chewing, or overuse of dummies in babies.
-But, if you have a significant overbite and want to know how to fix it, you will need to consult a dentist.

 Can I get overbite correction in the UK on the NHS?